 A clean cook-stove, which runs far more efficiently and provides a faster, cleaner and much safer way to cook.

 As the stoves need much less fuel, families don't have to keep constantly replenishing their supply, and thus have more to spend on food, education and medical care.
 Most importantly, families are freed from the threat of deadly air pollution.
+In fact, household smoke kills more people every year than TB, AIDS and malaria.

 Empowering local communities